yt-dlp/yt-dlp/README.md

 ## General Options:
     -h, --help                      Print this help text and exit --version                       Print program version and exit
-    -U, --update                    Update this program to latest version --no-update                     Do not update (default)
-    -i, --ignore-errors             Ignore download and postprocessing errors.
+    -U, --update                    Update this program to the latest version --no-update                     Do not check for updates (default) -i, --ignore-errors             Ignore download and postprocessing errors.
                                     The download will be considered successful
                                     even if the postprocessing fails